 The quality of the research has been recognised by:

-- Research Council recognition for graduate training
+- Research Councils, in project funding and recognition for graduate training.